 Soil, Sunlight and Water Recommendations for Perilla Leaves

 Perilla, or shiso, isn't finicky about soil composition, but it prefers well-draining soil with a constant supply of moisture.
-It grows best in slightly acidic soil with a pH between 5.5 and 6.5, so prepare the soil by turning in plenty of compost and other organic material and side dress the growing plants with compost tea or diluted fish emulsion every three to four weeks during the growing season.
+It grows best on slightly acidic soil with a pH between 5.5 and 6.5, so prepare the soil by turning in plenty of compost and other organic material and side-dress the growing plants with compost tea or diluted fish emulsion every three to four weeks during the growing season.

 How to Propagate Perilla Leaves

 Perilla is a self-seeding annual that flowers in late summer or early autumn, and the flowers produce seeds near the end of the growing season.
 If you let this occur naturally, the plant will propagate itself far and wide and become a weed, so it's best to pinch off the flowers before they go to seed.
 If you want to collect seeds, leave one or two flowers and wait for them to dry out and turn brown.
 Then, take them inside and shake them into a paper bag.
 The seeds are fragile and need to be stored in a dry place at a low temperature to ensure viability the following year.

 Pinching back the growing tips of the stalks encourages the plant to grow bushier, and leaves can be harvested as soon as they are big enough.
 You can harvest leaves throughout the growing season even when the plant is small, and doing so encourages the bush to produce more.
 Rather than picking off leaves one by one, pinch off a sprig just above the junction of a pair of leaves.
 This helps train the plant to grow bushy instead of rangy.